andreasabel/inCode/entry/introduction-to-singletons-1.md

 lockAnySomeDoor :: SomeDoor -> SomeDoor
 lockAnySomeDoor (MkSomeDoor s d) = MkSomeDoor SLocked (lockAnyDoor s d)

 ```

 It’s important to remember that our original separate-implementation `SomeDoor`
 is, functionally, identical to the new reusing-`Door` `SomeDoor`.
 The key?
 *Having an existentially quantified singleton is the same as having a value of
 the corresponding type.* Having an existentially quantified `SingDS` is the same
-as having a value of type `DoorStatus`.
+as having a value of type `DoorState`.

 If they’re identical, why use a `SingDS`?
 Why use the new `SomeDoor` at all?
 The
 main reason is that *using the singleton lets us recover the type*.
 Essentially,